 The leaves are compound, 2 to 3 times 3-parted with slender stalks.
 The leaflets are rounded and three-lobed, each about 1 inch across.
 The more basal leaves are long-stalked while the alternate stem leaves may be less divided, and there are a pair of rounded stipules where the flower stalk and leaf stalk meet.
 Like the stem, all leaves are hairless.
 The tips of the leaflets have a small pointed gland.

-The inflorescence is a single flower or a group of 2 to 4 rising from the leaf axil.
+The inflorescence is a single flower or a group of 2 to 4 rising from the leaf axils.

 Flowers are perfect, 5-parted, about 1/2 inch wide, with white sepals, no petals.
 There are 25 to 50 stamens with yellow anthers.
-These arise from under the green erect carpels that are up to 6 in number, and have a short style.
+These arise from under the green erect carpels that are 3 to 6 in number, and each has a short style.

 Comparison: The plant often confused with False Rue Anemone is the true Rue Anemone, Thalictrum thalictroides.
 There the leaflets are also in 3's, with true basal leaves and stem leaves in whorls and the leaflets are less deeply lobed and lack the glandular leaf tip.
 It also produces dry achenes for seeds, not a several seeded follicle.
 Compare also the Wood Anemone, Anemone quinquefolia.

 Above: The flowers are 5-parted with sepals exclusively white unlike the Rue Anemone where colors vary from white into pink.
 The leaves are compound but do not form a whorl on the stem.

 Below: Stamens number 25 to 50 and surround a ring of green carpels that number 3 to 6.

 Below: 1st photo - At the base of the flower stalk where it joins the leaf stems are a pair of rounded stipules.
 2nd photo - Extensive clumps can form from the weakly rhizomatous root system.